jaschlak/MyGuides/Git/Git_Guide.md

     git fetch                                              # Use these two lines if you run into trouble with committing before pulling git merge

+    git reflog                                             # See historical changes that you can rebase on git reset --hard HEAD@{<insert head number>}           # Rebase on that head

 ## Pull and overwrite local changes